ejms116/FTL_Savegame_Manager/README.md

 https://github.com/whiskeythecat/ftl_twitch

 # Setup
 If you just want to use the program.
-The only thing you need is to download .exe from the releases.
+The only thing you need is to download .zip archive from the releases.

 * Download the zip file and extract it
 * you should end up with a directory that includes 2 folders (current and saves), a config.ini and the ftl_savegame_manager.exe